altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 'Maybe Rossin would not wake up...',
 'Maybe...']`
 ~She didn't write this list to the board.~
-~she would have kept going except she heard a noise to her left.~ *Rossin sat down next to her.*
+~She would have kept going except she heard a noise to her left.~ *Rossin sat down next to her.*
 *She turned to him.*
 "What took you so long?"